 Patriots win the Battle of Springfield

 On this day in history, June 23, 1780, patriots win the Battle of Springfield, the last major battle of the American Revolution in the north.
-British Commander-in-Chief, General, Sir Henry Clinton had left New York to conquer Charleston, South Carolina in December of 1779 as part of the new British strategy to conquer the south, where, it was believed, the Loyalists would help them attain ascendency.
+British Commander-in-Chief, General, Sir Henry Clinton had left New York to conquer Charleston, South Carolina in December of 1779 as part of the new British strategy to conquer the south, where, it was believed, the Loyalists would help them attain ascendancy.

 Clinton left Hessian Lt.
 General Wilhelm von Knyphausen in charge at New York in his absence.
 While Clinton was away, refugee New Jersey Loyalists, who had filled up New York City, pressed von Knyphausen to launch an attack on George Washington’s Continental Army encamped at Morristown, New Jersey.
 The American army had struggled through the winter, suffered from desertion and inadequate supplies.
 One strong attack, they believed, would wipe out the rebels.